 - Preparing for different buyer personas and profiles (remember: not all customers have the same views, and even customers with similar demographics may not have the same experience)

 This being said, the main role of a global CX strategy is to get global customers and improve your business’ international presence.
+And to do this, you will need to focus on your customers and what your business can do to improve their experience.

 The ROI of Global Customer Support